jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 Aside from being able to write your own iterators, we now have some handy iterators in the standard library, like `slices.Values` to iterate over the values in a slice (useful if you want to consume an iterator somewhere and have a slice), `maps.All`, `maps.Keys` and `maps.Values` for iterating over maps, things like `strings.Lines` for iterating over all of the lines in a string, and a bunch more.
 Some iterator functions in the stdlib end with `Seq` to differentiate themselves from the pre-existing non-iterator functions that came before.

 Iterators in Go are beautiful, in my opinion.
-Without any new keywords (like `yield` for instance) and minimal extra language support (just some syntax sugar to make iterators play nicely with `for range` loops), Go has made it possible to:
+Without any new language keywords (many languages would use `yield` for instance to achieve similar) and minimal extra language support (just some syntax sugar to make iterators play nicely with `for range` loops), Go has made it possible to:

 - Stream synchronous _or_ asynchronous values using a single, consistent interface.
 - Use a simple callback based approach to returning values, which makes it easy to return them at any point in potentially complex functions.